 Terrazzo is a composite material that uses chips of marble, quartz, granite, glass, or other material.
-These chips are blended together with a cementitious binder, polymeric binder, or a combination of both.
+These chips blend together with a cementitious binder, polymeric binder, or a combination of both.

-Originally, terrazzo was poured in place or precast– a complicated and labor-intensive process.
-Polymer-based terrazzo was created in the 1970s, and this thin-set process remains the most common commercial terrazzo flooring choice.
-This epoxy base process offers many differences from what was originally produced, including a durable and impermeable finish that is less likely to crack, and a wide array of color options or custom designs for any commercial or industrial indoor flooring solution.
+Originally, it was poured in place or precast, which was a complicated and labor-intensive process.
+Polymer-based terrazzo originated in the 1970s, and this thin-set process remains the most common commercial terrazzo flooring choice.
+This epoxy base process offers many differences from the original options, including a durable and impermeable finish that is less likely to crack, and a wide array of color options or custom designs for any commercial or industrial indoor flooring solution.

 - 75+ year lifespan

 While it takes a little more time to install than other options, you won’t need flooring repairs and replacement for many years.